os-js/manual.os-js.org/src/v3/tutorial/auth/README.md

 ---
-description: OS.js v3 Authentication Tutorial
+description: This tutorial will show you how to use the authentication system and create custom adapters.
 full_title: Authentication Tutorial
 ---

 # Authentication Tutorial

-This tutorial will show you how to create your own authentication adapter.
+This tutorial will show you how to use the authentication system and create custom adapters.

 > The `Auth` adapter handles authentication requests.